Cam McDaniel

-Cam McDaniel (born September 20, 1991) is a former gridiron football running back.
+Cam McDaniel (born September 20, 1991) is an American former professional football running back.

 Early life

 McDaniel attended Coppell High School in Coppell, Texas.
 In 2009, McDaniel rushed for over 1,200 yards and 20 touchdowns, while also catching 57 passes for seven touchdowns.
 The next season, McDaniel ran for 1,906 yards and 32 touchdowns while recording 40 receptions for 492 yards and three touchdowns.
 He was eventually named second-team all-state running back by the Texas Associated Press Sports Editors Class 5A team, and The Dallas Morning News named him to the all-area team's second team.
 The Fort Worth Star-Telegram awarded him MVP of District 7-5A.
 With McDaniel, the Coppell Cowboys lost only total three games, and went undefeated in his senior year.

+During his junior year of high school, McDaniel was offered scholarships by eight schools: Iowa, Iowa State, Colorado, Tulsa, Stanford, Texas Tech, Minnesota and Navy.
+In 2010, McDaniel was offered additional scholarships by Air Force, Cincinnati, Army and Louisiana Tech.